-Act as a buffer for your client by asking the auditor to provide their questions in writing before the audit meeting.
+Another way you can help is by acting as a buffer for your client by asking the auditor to provide their questions in writing before the audit meeting.
 Doing this gives you and your client the opportunity to carefully prepare answers to the auditor’s questions in advance.
-It can also help your client avoid making any unintentional misstatements in the audit meeting.
+It can also help your client avoid making unintentional misstatements in the audit meeting.

 Auditors aren’t allowed to threaten taxpayers with gross negligence or civil penalties.
 Let your clients know this isn’t allowed, and if it happens, help your client contact the CRA and appeal the audit.
 Taxpayers aren’t always aware of their rights during an audit, so as their accountant, you need to advise them accordingly.
 If you and your client don’t agree with the auditor’s assessment, you can help your client appeal the audit.